freeCodeCamp/freeCodeCamp/guide/english/css/borders/index.md

 ### Other Border Attributes
 - 'border-radius' - This can set radius of the border.
 - 'border-spacing' - This can set spacing between the text and border.
 - 'border-image' - This sets an image as border.
+- 'border-color' - This sets the color of the border.

 Browser Support: IE6+